lchase/hub/hub-api-jpa/README.md

 * Automatically create/register Katharsis repositories based on JPA model definitions in specific packages
 * Create file log configuration with logback
 * Consolidate application.properties and application.yml files
-* Consolidate "User" and "Users" tables ("Users" is used by existing node API)